 Welcome to my food blog, CT Side-B. I’ve had “The Culinary Tribune” for many years, but I felt it was time to have a new name to reflect the dietary changes we’ve made the last few years.
 My husband and I started the 95% plant-based diet in 2012 after watching “Forks over Knives”.
 Then in July 2017 we switched to the 100% plant-based diet after watching “What the Health”.
-We’ve been since completely plant-fueled, and this was one of the best decisions I’ve ever made.
+ADDENDUM: In 2022 we decided to put some fish back into our diet, which takes about 5% of what we eat.

 Who are you?